 The Conference is also brought to you by ...

 Natascha Biebow's organized so many of these conferences that her expert opinion is much solicited.
 She's been Regional Advisor (Chair) of SCBWI British Isles since 1998 and remembers when just a handful of members attended our annual events.
-She has 19 years experience editing children books and now runs Blue Elephant Storyshaping - a coaching, editing and mentoring service empowering writers and illustrators to fine-tune their work pre-submission.
-She's also a teacher and author of Elephants Never Forget and Is This My Nose?, and the editor of numerous award-winning children’s books.
+She has 20 years' experience editing children books and now runs Blue Elephant Storyshaping - a coaching, editing and mentoring service empowering writers and illustrators to fine-tune their work pre-submission.
+She's the editor of numerous award-winning children’s books, author of Elephants Never Forget and Is This My Nose? and a Montessori teacher.

-After spending four years building up the illustrator side of the conference, Anne-Marie Perks now has too many demands on her expertise.
-But we didn’t let her escape that easily!
-This year she’s handling the juried exhibition, the open portfolio show and illustrator competitions.
+After spending four years building up the illustrator side of the conference, Anne-Marie Perks now handles the juried exhibition, the open portfolio display and illustrator competitions.
 Anne-Marie teaches animation, design and illustration and is also the illustrator of books including The Tortoise Who Bragged.
-She was included in the anthology Lines in the Sand, New Writing on War and Peace and is currently writing a YA fantasy and working on her first picture book as an author/illustrator, Grandma Says. www.annemarieperks.com
+She was included in the anthology Lines in the Sand, New Writing on War and Peace and is currently illustrating a book for Books Beyond Words due out in 2014, and illustrations for a new film in the US alongside finding time for finishing her first picture book, Grandma Said, she is both writing and illustrating. www.annemarieperks.com

 It will be Juliet Clare Bell's third year of organising the much-enjoyed Night-Before-Conference Critique which involves matching groups of authors and illustrators and pieces of work - a lot like running an internet dating website.
 And she has to book the restaurant.
 Two nightmares for the price of one!
 Clare (joint network coordinator for Central West)'s debut picture book Don't Panic Annika (illustrated by Jennifer E Morris; Piccadilly Press) came out in May 2011; Pirate Picnic (Franklin Watts) and The Kite Princess (illustrated by Laura-Kate Chapman, read by Imelda Staunton; Barefoot Books) are out in 2012.
 She’s on a roll! www.julietclarebell.com